ShindouMihou/Nexus/examples/synchronization/README.md

 You can view a full example of how this synchronization looks from the `Main.java` file on this folder.

+> **Warning**
+> Due to the nature of commands being able to have multiple servers, Nexus uses custom handling for Futures and this
+> includes handling errors.
+To handle errors, please add `.addTaskErrorListener(...)` which is similar to `.exceptionally(...)
+> while `.addTaskCompletionListener(...)` is similar to `.thenAccept(...)` although is scoped towards a single task.
+>
+> If you want to listen to the actual completion of all tasks, you have to use the `.addFinalTaskCompletionListener(...)` instead.

 # 🥞 EngineX & Synchronization
 EngineX is a critical factor into the new synchronization system as it allows Nexus to queue any synchronization requests for a specific shard or for any shard available to take without the end-user finding a way where to place the synchronization method.
 It's workings are a bit complicated but